 Wondering about the difference between regular ol’ honey and “raw honey”?
-The health benefits of raw honey are vast, making it a nutritious sweet treat!
+Let’s take a closer look at the health benefits of raw honey and why you should make the switch!

 “‘Well,’ said Pooh, ‘what I like best,’ and then he had to stop and think.
 Because although Eating Honey was a very good thing to do, there was a moment just before you began to eat it which was better than when you were, but he didn’t know what it was called.” ― A.A.
 Milne, Winnie-the-Pooh